wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

 ===================

 .. image:: images/apriltagrobots_overlay.png
+   :alt: A demonstration of AprilTag fiducial targets attached to generic robots.

 AprilTags are a system of visual tags developed by researchers at the University of Michigan to provide low overhead, high accuracy localization for many different applications.